UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 Several methods have been proposed to estimate the mixing proportions of sources in biological mixtures, such as: least squares regression [@Abbas2009] and more recently, non-negative least squares regression [Qiao2012], quadratic programming [Gong2011] and supported vector regression [@Newman2015].
 Even though [@Vallania2017] shows that the used algorithm do not impact substantially the results.
-According to @Vallania2017, what matters are the gene signatures used as an input of overmentioned methods.
+According to @Vallania2017, what matters are the gene signatures used as an input of aforementioned methods.

 **BSS methods do not use pre-defined cell-type signatures**.
-The transcriptomic matrix is decomposed into a certain number of sources and then the sources are interpreted with available knowledge (gnee signatures, cell profiles).
+The transcriptomic matrix is decomposed into a certain number of sources and then the sources are interpreted with available knowledge (gene signatures, cell profiles).

-The main argument of using BSS over supervised decomposition techniques is that the obtained result is **unbiased** by *a priori* biological hypothesis (however thre are alwyas statistical hypothesis about the nature of data) or knowledge.
-In addition BSS tachniques allow **discovery** of new biological signatures that can extend our available knowledge.
+The main argument of using BSS over supervised decomposition techniques is that the obtained result is **unbiased** by *a priori* biological hypothesis (however there are always statistical hypothesis about the nature of data) or knowledge.
+In addition BSS techniques allow **discovery** of new biological signatures that can extend our available knowledge.

-In the case of cell type separation from mix of tumor bulk, supervised techniques as CIBERSORT [@Newman2015], MCP counter [@Becht2016, @MCPcounter], TIMER [@Li2016] etc. are based on optimised blood signatues.
-With an evidence brought by single cell data, these signatures are not always characterising immune cells infiltrating tumors [@Schelker2017].
+In the case of cell type separation from mix of tumor bulk, supervised techniques as CIBERSORT [@Newman2015], MCP counter [@Becht2016, @MCPcounter], TIMER [@Li2016] etc. are based on optimized blood signatures.
+With an evidence brought by single cell data, these signatures are not always characterizing immune cells infiltrating tumors [@Schelker2017].
 Some methods, like EPIC [@Racle2017], use single-cell based signatures.
-However, today, the single cell based signatures are limited to few cancer subtypes and often based on small number of patients, incoparable with the heterogeneity that is hidden in the bulk transcriptome cohort studies.
+However, today, the single cell based signatures are limited to few cancer subtypes and often based on small number of patients, incomparable with the heterogeneity that is hidden in the bulk transcriptome cohort studies.

-Thefore, obtaining informative cell-type signature of immune cells infiltrating tumor biopsy samples at high thoughput remains an open question that we attept to approach with `deconICA` pipeline.
+Therefore, obtaining informative cell-type signature of immune cells infiltrating tumor biopsy samples at high thoughput remains an open question that we attempt to approach with `deconICA` pipeline.

 Here is a short overview of BSS or related algorithms that one can potentially use as an input to `deconICA`.
 At its actual state `deconICA` facilitates starting pipeline with ICA.